PolyOrbite-Rover/control-portal/README.md

 On the portal, you will find:
 1. A live video stream from the rover's cameras ;
-2. Controls to drive the rover remotely (especially joystick control) -> Feature to be developped ;
+2. Controls to drive the rover remotely (especially joystick control) ;
 3. A map located at the rover's position in the world and means to set waypoints to which the rover will navigate autonomously -> Feature to be developped.

 ## For developers